weijiekoh/malvarma/README.md

 non-wireless version of the Raspberry Pi Zero is *always* air-gapped, so it avoids this entire class of vulnerabilities.

-Note that this only matters if you don't want to have to trust that your device can turn wireless off.
-Again, this is a guide for the highly security-conscious.
+Note that this only matters if you don't want to have to *trust* that your device can indeed turn its wireless adapter off.
+Again, this is a guide for the highly security-conscious, and assumes an extremely low risk appitite.

 ### Malware